This chapter provides these topics about the Catalyst 3750-E and 3560-E switch software:

 –RIP Versions 1 and 2

-–HSRP for IPv6 (requires the IP base feature set)
+–HSRP for IPv6 (requires the IP services feature set)

 –Enhanced IGRP (EIGRP) (requires the IP services feature set)